 meLAB YouTube channel:

 Microelectronics Lab (meLAB) - Research

-Overview: Building miniaturised electronic systems for biomedical and ubiquitous sensing applications.
+Overview: Building miniaturised electronic systems for ubiquitous sensing, computing and perception.

 Microelectronics Lab (meLAB) - Publication/Dissemination

 We have authored over 70 articles in top peer-reviewed journals (e.g. IEEE Solid-State Circuits Journal, IEEE Transactions Circuits and Systems, IEEE Transactions Electron Devices, Applied Physics Rev., Biosensors & Bioelectronics, Scientific Reports, IEEE Sensors Journal) and in international conferences.
 A list of the meLAB publications can be found by clicking on this link: Publications

 - IEEE Journal of Electromagnetics, RF and Microwaves in Medicine and Biology, Selected Papers of 2017 IEEE Sensors Conference, 2017.

 - IEEE Sensors Journal, “Magnetic Sensors for Biomedical Applications”, 2017.